bioenergy-research-centers/bioenergy.org/README.md

 The application is a monorepo with two main components.
 The client is a Vue.js application and the API is an Express application.

+### Running a postgres container

+The following command will run a postgres container with the password `mysecretpassword` and expose the database on port 6432.
+`docker run --name postgres -e POSTGRES_PASSWORD=mysecretpassword -d -p 6432:5432 postgres`

 ### Running the application

 - Copy the `.env.sample` file to `.env` and fill in the environment variables.
 These can also be set as environment variables on your system.